-- A minimum ACT composite score of 24; - A minimum high school GPA of 3.0; - Class ranking in the top 10% at the end of the junior year; - Acceptance for admission and financial aid paperwork (FAFSA) completed by February 1: - Completion of the Begley Scholarship application by February 1: - A typewritten essay (one to two pages in length) on a topic chosen by the scholarship committee; - 2.
+- A minimum ACT composite score of 24; - A minimum high school GPA of 3.0; - Admission and financial aid paperwork (FAFSA) completed by February 1; - Completion of the Begley Scholarship application by February 1: - A typewritten essay (one to two pages in length) on a topic chosen by the scholarship committee: - 2.
 Three letters of reference (two from high school instructors; one from any source); and - Attendance at Begley Scholars' Day to participate in an interview conducted by one of the Begley Scholars committees.